Home | Site Index | Disclaimer | Email Me!

 Added October 21, 2007

-Just to clarify a misconception.
+Just to clarify a misconception by some wags.
 Harley-Davidson is a member of the eBay VeRO Program.
-It is the VeRO member who is terminating the auctions.
-While eBay and its moronic under-trained staffers do sometimes pull actions, the great majority are pulled by the VeRO Member.
-The auctions described here were attacked, wrongly, by Harley-Davidson and their idiot resident ding-dong, Judy Henslee.
+It is the VeRO member Harley-Davidson who orders auctions terminated.
+While eBay and its moronic under-trained staffers do sometimes pull actions, the great majority are pulled by the VeRO Members.
+The auctions described here were attacked, wrongly, by Harley-Davidson and their idiot resident ding-dong, Judy Henslee who is clueless about IP law.

-It's not a mtter of protecting one's trademark.
+It's not a matter of protecting one's trademark.
 It's a matter of misusing the trademark laws to improperly interfere with perfectly legitimate sellers.
+This is called trademark abuse and it is increasingly becoing a weapon of choice by bottom-feeding corporate lawyers.

 In 2004, we had a run-in with Harley-Davidson Motor Cycles concerning a pillow we had listed on eBay.
 We had purchased a Harley-Davidson Motor Cycles bandana from a Harley-Davidson Motor Cycles dealer in Denver and made a pillow out it.
 We were emailed by Harley-Davidson Motor Cycles inquiring about the source of the fabric since Harley-Davidson Motor Cycles had never authorized to production or sale of any fabric bearing the trademarks of Harley-Davidson Motor Cycles.
 Once we told them, they told us OK.
 We considered that to be the appropriate manner in which a trademark holder should conduct themselves when in doubt.

 An eBay seller named The Vintage Doctor had an auction terminated on orders from Judy Henslee, trademark manager of Harley-Davidson.
-Judy's first email to The Vintage Doctor was rather confusing especially since Judy wasn't talking about the same auction.
-She rattled on about things that didn't apply.
-Maybe she hadn't had enough coffee.
+Judy Henslee's first email to The Vintage Doctor was rather confusing especially since it did not appear that Judy Henslee wasn't talking about the same auction.
+Judy.
+Judy.
+Judy rattled on about things that did not apply.
+Maybe she had not had enough coffee.
 The Vintage Doctor fired back another inquiry based upon the first email, asking for clarification.

 The Vintage Doctor sent another email citing legal arguments supporting her position that she had done nothing wrong.
 We agree with her arguments.
 Under copyright and trademark law she did nothing wrong.
 Granted, we think her title could have been a bit more specific and she could have had a better disclaimer, but these are not the real issues here.
-Her right to use a Harley-Davidison t-shirt and soup it up and then sell it, is legal.
+Her right to use a Harley-Davidson t-shirt and soup it up and then sell it, is legal.
+In Scarves By Vera, Inc. v.
+American Handbags, Inc, the handbags being made from towels sold by Vera had Vera's well-known trademarked logo on them and the federal court said it was perfectly legal.
+Where is your legal citation stating otherwise?

 So, what happens, you ask?
 Judy Henslee, trademark manager of Harley-Davidson, fires back a snotty and mistake-laden email in which she admits one very telling point, that she is not a lawyer.
-She begins by chastising The Vintage Doctor, accusing her of practicing law without a license .
+She starts with a completely off-base accusation claiming that Sarah (The Vintage Doctor) was practicing law without a license .
 It's apparent that Judy Henslee, trademark manager of Harley-Davidson, isn't a lawyer but she qualifies as a yo-yo because even an idiot knows you don't have to be a lawyer (or be accused of practicing law without a license) to defend yourself.
-Why would say something so insipid?
-Is it your superiority complex or just bad manners?
-Perhaps you've been sniffing too many tailpipes?
+Why would she say something so insipid?
+Is it your superiority complex or just bad manners, Judy?
+Perhaps you've been sniffing too many Harley tailpipes?

 But, we digress.
 There was no "material transformation of goods" as claimed by Judy Henslee, trademark manager of Harley-Davidson.
-The Vintage Doctor used the back of a Harley-Davidson t-shirt for the front of her shirt.
+The Vintage Doctor used the back of a licensed Harley-Davidson t-shirt for the front of her shirt.
 The only "goods" at question is the back of the Harley-Davidson t-shirt which has not been altered.
 The image was not transformed.
 Judy attempts to confuse the facts by falsely alleging that cutting up the t-shirt removed it from Harley-Davidson's approval and therefore removes it from standard trademark law.
 Huh?
 How?
 Based upon your argument Judy, buying a Ford truck and then repainting it another color would not only void the warranty but Ford could forever block you from ever again calling it a Ford.
 It does not compute.
+Nor is there a single federal case to support your contention.

 But then, does it have to compute?
 Not in la-la land where Judy Henslee, trademark manager of Harley-Davidson, resides.
 You see, companies that have crossed over to the Dark Side have their own rules and own interpretation of the trademark and copyright laws, as do their corporate lawyers.
 And, if you don't like it, then get yourself a lawyer and take the matter into court.
 Right.
 The Dark Side Bullies know the small business they attack can't afford to fight back.
 So the Bullies get away with their tactics.

 In her second email dated October 20, 2007, Judy glibly says The Vintage Doctor "simply don't want to understand" the issues.
 No, Judy.
 She just doesn't understand the far-out position you've assumed.
-You're the one who either doesn't understand or you're simply spouting the unethical corproate garbage and inproperly terminating lawful eBay auctions.
-This is supported by Judy's assertion that the lawyers for Harley-Davidson that is "well-settled in courts" that disclaimer are generally ineffective.
+You're the one who either doesn't understand or you are simply spouting the unethical corporate garbage and improperly terminating lawful eBay auctions.
+This is supported by Judy's assertion that the lawyers for Harley-Davidson that is "well-settled in courts" that disclaimers are generally ineffective.
 Huh?
-We notice you didn't cite any cases because there are none to support this really flimsy claim.
+We notice you did not cite any cases because there are none to support this really flimsy claim.
 Who are your lawyers?
 Weil, Screu, Yew & Moore?

 And, secondary confusion is the last refuge of scoundrels.
 It's a last gasp toss-in.
 Clutch away, Judy. except, Judy dearest, it's called subsequent confusion in the legal world and that doesn't apply here.
 Perhaps you meant secondary meaning but, alas, Judy dearest, that also doesn't apply here.
 Do you have something else about which you wish to whine?
 Because that's all you're doing.
 You present no case law to back your flimsy arguments.
 Why not?